The Sun (United Kingdom): Website redesign

-Sexualising young actress

-In June 2018, The Sun provoked controversy after it criticised the dress worn by a 17-year-old actress, Isobel Steele, to the British Soap Awards.
-The paper critiqued Steele for her decision to "cover up from head to toe" and told her to "flash a bit of flesh".
-The paper, and the journalist responsible for the piece, Tracey Lea Sayer, subsequently apologised.
-Sayer reported that when she wrote the article she was not aware of the age of Steele.

 Ben Stokes and Gareth Thomas

-In September 2019, The Sun came under strong criticism for a headline story concerning the family of cricket player Ben Stokes.
-Tom Harrison, chief executive of the England and Wales Cricket Board (ECB), stated he was "disgusted and appalled" by the newspaper's actions.
-The story prompted a statement from Stokes, calling the article the "lowest form of journalism" which dealt with "deeply personal and traumatic events" that affected his New Zealand-based family more than 30 years ago.
-The Sun defended its journalism; pointing out it had received the co-operation of a family member, it has commented that the events described were "a matter of public record" and "the subject of extensive front-page publicity in New Zealand at the time."
+In September 2019, The Sun came under strong criticism for a headline story concerning the family of the cricket player Ben Stokes.
+Tom Harrison, the chief executive of the England and Wales Cricket Board (ECB), stated he was "disgusted and appalled" by the newspaper's actions.
+The story prompted a statement from Stokes calling the article the "lowest form of journalism", which dealt with "deeply personal and traumatic events" that had affected his New Zealand-based family more than 30 years ago.
+The Sun defended its journalism by pointing out it had received the co-operation of a family member; it has commented that the events described were "a matter of public record" and "the subject of extensive front-page publicity in New Zealand at the time".

 Welsh rugby player Gareth Thomas told BBC Radio 5 Live that an unnamed journalist had revealed his HIV status to his parents before he had had the opportunity to do so himself.
 While Thomas declined to name the newspaper involved, he did say "everybody will know, especially of late", leading the Press Gazette to suggest that it could be The Sun, on the basis of the Stokes coverage.

 2019 Conservative leadership election

-During the 2019 Conservative leadership election, The Sun endorsed Boris Johnson.
+During the 2019 Conservative Party leadership election, The Sun endorsed Boris Johnson.

-Deprecation by Wikipedia

-In 2019, The Sun was deprecated as an unreliable source by the Wikipedia community.